airshipit/divingbell/doc/source/index.rst

 Design and Implementation
 =========================

-Divingbell DaemonSets run as privileged containers which mount the host filesystem and chroot into that filesystem to enforce configuration and package state, or executes scripts in a namespace of ``systemd`` (PID=1).
+Divingbell DaemonSets mostly run as unprivileged containers which mount the host filesystem and chroot into that filesystem to enforce configuration and package state, or executes scripts in a namespace of ``systemd`` (PID=1).
 (The `diving bell <http://bit.ly/2hSXlai>`_ analogue can be thought of as something